yiisoft/yii2/docs/guide/runtime-logging.md

 code blocks and find out what are the performance bottlenecks.
 For example, the [[yii\db\Command]] class uses performance profiling to find out the time taken by each DB query.

-To use performance profiling, first identity the code blacks that need to be profiled.
+To use performance profiling, first identify the code blocks that need to be profiled.
 Then enclose each code block like the following:

 ```php